distribution/distribution/docs/storage-drivers/swift.md

     </td>
     <td>
     <p>
-    Optionally, supply the root directory tree in which to store all registry files.
+    Optionally, supply a prefix that will be applied to all Swift keys to allow you to segment data in your container if necessary.
 Defaults to the empty string which is the container's root.</p>
     </p>
     </td>
 </tr>